University of Queensland cybersecurity expert, Professor Ryan Ko, discusses some of the security issues unique to critical industries

-It’s a topic of particular importance to University of Queensland Professor Ryan Ko, Chair and Director of UQ Cyber Security, a center of cybersecurity knowledge concerned with the ideation of policy, technology, criminology and cryptography.
+It’s a topic of particular importance to University of Queensland Professor Ryan Ko, Chair and Director of UQ Cyber Security, a centre of cybersecurity knowledge concerned with the ideation of policy, technology, criminology and cryptography.

-In the lead up to his appearance at CISO Critical Infrastructure Online ANZ in July, Ko discussed some important learnings from the US pipeline attack and its broader implications concerning cybersecurity within critical industry.
+Sitting down with Business of InfoSec, Ko discussed some important learnings from the US pipeline attack and its broader implications concerning cybersecurity within critical industry.

 Opportunism and Cost

 “The criminals that attacked the Colonial Pipeline probably went for the sector which was least prepared,” he says.
 “They were opportunistic.
 They view their conduct as a business.
 They even released press releases saying they just do this for the money and are not political.